New Postgraduate Program

 90 ECTS credits are required to obtain the Postgraduate Specialization Diploma.

-The language of instruction is Greek unless foreign students also participate in the MPS, so the language of instruction is English.
+The language of instruction is Greek unless foreign students also participate in the MSc, so the language of instruction is English.

 The postgraduate thesis must be written in English by all domestic or foreign students.